pwy7fv/DS-4002-Group-Projects/DATA/Data_Appendix.md

 - **Missing value:** Missing values were handled in cleaning by replacing "No content" with the text of the review manually taken from the website.
 There are no missing values in cleaned data.
 - **Method to final form:** Initially, when scraping reviews, any reviews that had spoilers were scraped as "No content."
 These were then manually updated by copying the actual review text from the user’s review.
 A dictionary was created in Python to map the correct index number to the corresponding review text leaving no missing reviews.
+- **Average Review Length**: About 1241 Characters

 #### Summary Statistic for Author Name:
 - **Defintion:** The username fo the reviwer.
 - **Missing value:** No missing values.
 - **Method to final form:** The Author Name's were scraped from the movie's use reviews IMDb page using BeautifuSoup and selenium.
+- **Unique Reviewers**: 126 Total.

 #### Summary Statistic for Year:
 - **Definition:** The date the review was posted.